History

 1982

-Construction of the new administration building at Schweizerhalle, directly adjacent to the former directors' villa.
+The new administration building at Schweizerhalle was built, immediately adjacent to the former directors' villa.

 1973